Kansas counties’ websites may lack security against hackers

 TOPEKA, Kan.
-(KCUR-FM) – Many Kansas counties’ websites may be at risk for cybersecurity attacks due to lacking basic protocols that make it easier for hackers to impersonate websites.
+(AP) – Many Kansas counties’ websites may be at risk for cybersecurity attacks due to lacking basic protocols that make it easier for hackers to impersonate websites.

 Out of 105 Kansas counties, only eight of them have websites ending in .gov, a domain extension only government officials can control.
 Sixty counties’ have URLs starting with “http” rather than the more secure “https.”